 What’s also begun to rise in popularity is the free-to-play model.
 Call of Duty: Warzone, Fortnite, Apex Legends, and more all offer their full multiplayer experience for free with cross-play across multiple platforms.

-Does Rainbow Six Siege have cross-play & cross-progression?
+Rainbow Six Siege cross-play

 Will Rainbow Six Siege go free-to-play?